Dr Frank Foley

 I hold a PhD in Political Science (2008) from the European University Institute in Florence and an M.Phil in the History of Political Thought from the University of Cambridge.
 I conducted research on the Northern Ireland conflict at the University of Ulster during 2004 and worked as a journalist in Brussels between 2001 and 2003.

 Counterterrorism: I am interested in why states respond to terrorism as they do, and the consequences of counterterrorist policy for the state, for individual citizens and for militant networks.
 My first book – Countering Terrorism in Britain and France: Institutions, Norms and the Shadow of the Past (Cambridge University Press, 2013) – is a comparative analysis of British and French counterterrorist policies, legislation and operations.
 Drawing on institutional and constructivist theories, it argues that western states’ different institutions and norms in the field of security are shaping their responses to Islamist terrorism, leading to divergent approaches to a common problem.
-The book has been reviewed in European Political Science as part of a review exchange with Professor Stuart Croft; it has also been reviewed in the Spectator, Perspectives on Politics, and Political Studies Review.
+The book has been reviewed in European Political Science as part of a review exchange with Professor Stuart Croft; it has also been reviewed in the Spectator, Perspectives on Politics, Political Studies Review and Terrorism and Political Violence

 Human Rights: My research in this area seeks to identify the conditions under which the security agencies of liberal democracies violate human rights, particularly in the context of counterterrorist campaigns.
 This includes a comparative project on how the global anti-torture norm is interpreted and implemented in different national and organisational contexts.

 Intelligence and Law Enforcement: This research focuses on the respective roles of intelligence and law enforcement agencies in counterterrorism and the relationship between them on national security investigations.
 It includes a project that analyses the co-ordination of counterterrorist police and intelligence agencies within the United States, Britain and France, drawing on organisation theory to explain why some countries achieve higher levels of inter-agency co-operation than others.
+Key findings of this project can be found in this Washington Post piece and this journal article.

 - Countering Terrorism in Britain and France: Institutions, Norms and the Shadow of the Past (Cambridge University Press, 2013).